Clinical Predoctoral Internships

 These goals will be addressed and facilitated through modeling by professionals, supervision, didactic training, experiential learning, and mentoring.
 These goals will be assessed by providing written and verbal feedback to each pre-doctoral intern (see Training Manual section: "Assessment of Trainee Progress").

-San José State University Counseling Services is a department within the Division of Student Affairs at San José State University.
-Counseling Services offers services designed to help San José State's diverse student body of 30,000 identify and accomplish their academic and career goals, enhance personal development, meet life's challenges, and improve interpersonal relationships.
-Counseling Services is established as a comprehensive counseling center offering core clinical services, developmental and life skills interventions, consultations, and outreach to our diverse student population.
+San José State University CAPS is a department within the Division of Student Affairs at San José State University.
+CAPS offers services designed to help San José State's diverse student body of 30,000 identify and accomplish their academic and career goals, enhance personal development, meet life's challenges, and improve interpersonal relationships.
+CAPS is established as a comprehensive counseling center offering core clinical services, developmental and life skills interventions, consultations, and outreach to our diverse student population.
 Short-term counseling and psychotherapy are the primary means of direct service delivery.

 Training in cross-cultural therapy and counseling is integrated into most, if not all, training activities.
-As noted, SJSU Counseling Services serves a highly diverse population.
+As noted, SJSU CAPS serves a highly diverse population.
 Pre-doctoral interns participate in a Diversity Process Group and Social Justice and Outreach Training Series where social justice and outreach issues are integrated and discussed in depth.
 Pre-doctoral interns are also encouraged to serve as consultants to campus cultural groups.
-Lastly, Counseling Services hosts a yearly conference: Multicultural Training Day.
+Lastly, CAPS hosts a yearly conference: Multicultural Training Day.
 Trainees and Training Directors from university counseling centers in the Bay Area are invited to attend and share in a day of multicultural learning and dialogue.

 COMPONENTS OF THE CLINICAL PREDOCTORAL INTERNSHIP TRAINING PROGRAM